-You will need to record your symptoms using the same three-day bladder records you used before the Step 1 procedure.
+You will need to record your symptoms using the same bladder or bowel records you used before the Step 1 procedure.

 If your symptoms improve by at least 50%, long-term use of sacral nerve stimulation therapy may be appropriate for you and you may proceed to Step 2.

 Step 2: The implant of the sacral nerve stimulation neurostimulator

 You are a good candidate to have implantation of the permanent battery when: